psu13/mutable-hakyll/posts/what-is-in-a-pointer.md

 > BEFORE drawing boxes and arrows by explaining that, in a very real sense, a pointer is
 > just an integer.

 I, of course, told him he was wrong.
+Pointers are a thing that is [much more fundamental and much more complicated](./what-computers-do.html).
 We screamed at each other online and offline for a while and came to an understanding that appeared to give us both the last word.
 But the pedantic asshole in my still felt like this was a statement worth clarifying, if for no other reason than the fact that pointers are a conceptual boundary that trips a lot of beginning programmers hard enough that they just give up completely.

 #### The Big Picture

-Pointers are type of value that programming languages use to store the _name_ of some other value.
+Pointers are a type of value that programming languages use to store the _name_ of some other value.

 In high level languages these names can be conceptually high level and abstract.
 They